-Ultra-CAT has a non-evaporative curing process which eliminates 'veneer creep' caused by seasonal humidity changes so joint/seam lines never separate.
+Ultra-CAT, which is a derivative of Cascamite, has a non-evaporative curing process which eliminates veneer creep caused by seasonal humidity changes so joint/seam lines never separate.
 Ultra-CAT glue will permanently lock-in the form of curved and contoured veneer projects making it ideal for all custom furniture projects and bent laminations.

 - Acoustic drum construction